By Charles Morgan and Hubert Walker for CoinWeek ….

 In 1857, her great-great-grandson, the emperor Franz Joseph I, gave the Maria Theresa silver thaler its official status as a trade dollar.
 The coins were so important to global commerce that numerous mints around the world have minted Maria Theresa thalers for commercial use.
 Maria Theresa thalers were especially popular in Africa and the Arab World, serving as legal tender in many nations until very recently.

 Which brings us to Queen Elizabeth II.

-But imagine a future archaeologist happening upon the coinage of today a thousand years from now.
-If he or she is looking at a representative sample of types from around the world, the percentage of coins with Elizabeth's portrait on the obverse would have to lead to some amusing assumptions should much of our records be lost to time.
+But imagine a future archaeologist happening upon the coinage of today hundreds of years from now.
+If he or she is looking at a representative sample of types from around the world, the percentage of coins with Elizabeth’s portrait on the obverse would have to lead to some amusing assumptions should much of our records be lost to time.

 Was she the most important or powerful leader the world has ever known?
 Or was she the object of veneration of an incredibly widespread fertility cult?

 The sheer number of coins produced in countries formerly, currently, and yet-to-be part of the British Empire that bear her portrait is staggering… and something to think about.

 Elizabeth was born to the future king George VI on April 21, 1926.
 Her uncle, King Edward VIII, abdicated the throne in 1936, at which point her father became king and she became his presumptive heir.

 After the national trauma of World War II, she married Prince Philip in 1947.
 Her first child, Prince Charles, was born in 1948.
 While the pair was in Kenya in 1952, her father died, and she became queen on February 6.

 She became the longest-lived English monarch in late 2007, and on September 9, 2015, she became the longest-reigning British monarch ever, surpassing her great-great-grandmother Queen Victoria in both instances.
 Just a few months ago, Elizabeth II turned 95.